M0rrowyn/moster-slayer-game/README.md

 # moster-slayer-game
-A simple click game with the use of Vue.JS Framework
+A simple click game using Vue.JS Framework